Waldbaum's supermarket fire

-The Waldbaum's Supermarket Fire was a major American fire on 2 August 1978 in Sheepshead Bay, Brooklyn, New York that killed six FDNY firefighters.
+The Waldbaum's supermarket fire was a major fire on August 2, 1978, in Sheepshead Bay, Brooklyn, New York City, United States, that killed six FDNY firefighters.
 The Waldbaum's store at 2892 Ocean Avenue was undergoing extensive renovations, but was open for customers when the fire broke out.

 Structure

 The 15000 sqft building gave the appearance of a one-story building.
 Inside there was a mezzanine used for offices.
 The building was constructed with masonry bearing walls and a wood-truss roof.
 A one-story addition was being built as part of the renovation.
-The ceiling was a complex construction of several layers, with an interior drop ceiling concealing the original tin ceiling, then a flat roof supported by timber trusses and an exterior "rain roof" to ensure drainage.
+The ceiling was a complex construction of several layers, with an interior drop ceiling concealing the original tin ceiling, then a flat roof supported by timber trusses and an exterior rain roof to ensure drainage.
 Voids between the layers were not obvious to an observer.